What are EHRs?

 • Find people who may match to take part in clinical trials on Long COVID

-What RECOVER has learned from EHR studies
+What RECOVER is learning from EHR studies

 Help Spread the Word!